 The teething period is at its peak, and you should provide plenty of chew toys for your Chihuahua puppies during this stage.
 The Chihuahua is no longer foolishly fearless and understands different fears.

-It is also this stage when male Chihuahua pups go through puberty and start producing sperm.
+It is also this stage when male Chihuahua pups go through puberty.
 However, they’re not mentally mature enough to breed yet.

 5 months old Chihuahua

 The Chihuahua pups are highly energetic at this age.
 Giving them 3 meals a day will keep them well-nourished.
 It’s best to walk them at least twice every day to keep their hyperactivity under control.
 Expect the growth to slow down at this stage.

 Female Chihuahuas get their first period when they are 6 months old, signaling the arrival of their maturity.
 However, it is very early to let the females breed, as they lack the mental maturity to have kids.